htm-community/nupic.visualizations/README.md

 There are demo files in `examples/` for NuPIC OPF, NAB and generic CSV files.

-## Deploy

-The `build/` directory contains all the static files needed to deploy this application.
-You can use any static file hosting service.
-For example, here are instructions for deploying to [firebase](https://www.firebase.com/docs/hosting/quickstart.html).
-You can see this sample application deployed at <https://nupic-viz.firebaseapp.com/> via Firebase.

 ## Usage

  * Select a local file by clicking 'Browse...', this will start rendering a new graph.